Bios of the Band

 CraigO has been performing around the Pacific NW for more than 30 years.
 Influenced in his early years & presently by the Grateful Dead, JGB, Kingfish, NRPS and many others.
 CraigO's mind exploded once immersed in the New Orleans Culture & music scene which heavily influences his approach to music today.
 After a few years living & working in New Orleans, the infectious creative second line grooves attributed to such greats as the Meters, Neville Brothers, and the Radiators invaded his soul.
 Today, Craig brings his eclectic influences & unique talents to bear with this incarnation of Dead & New Orleans infused grooves.

-MEMBERS OF THE planet groove
+current planet groove

 Bass & Vocals